 “BELLE, come here now” Layla hollered nervously, “Damned dog”

 Whatever this thing was it was huge and Layla doubted it was a bear at all.
 Maybe a moose but it was too wide and too tall for a moose.
-What the hell could it possibly be she wondered.
+What the hell could it possibly be she wondered?
 Her thoughts were interrupted with a scream that she could not identify right away but soon realized it was Belle who was screaming out of sheer terror and pain.

 “What the fuh..”
 Layla grunted.
 The rest of the sentence would never be finished as Layla was slammed to the ground and knocked unconscious.
-Her head had hit a fair sized rock jutting up from the side of the road that bordered the bush on the other side of the ditch she was standing beside.
+Her head had hit a fair-sized rock jutting up from the side of the road that bordered the bush on the other side of the ditch she was standing beside.

 The thing standing above her hummed with a metallic tinny sound as it dropped the body of Layla’s dead dog Belle.
 The carcass was ripped apart from neck to shoulders, rank tracks of burnt flesh were still melting in slimy rivulets onto the gravel road.
 Its beady black eyes glistened as it turned its head sideways to look at its newly found prey.
-It seemed to be regarding Layla with an intelligence that rivaled human intelligence.
+It seemed to be regarding Layla with intelligence that rivaled human intelligence.
 Its snout quivered with anticipation as it sniffed closely at Layla’s face leaving little trails of drool and snot across her cheeks.
-Opening its mouth wide it let the digestive tendrils flop lazily out of the end of its proboscis like mouth.
+Opening its mouth wide it lets the digestive tendrils flop lazily out of the end of its proboscis-like mouth.
 A few droplets of acidic fluid dripped on Layla’s left cheek with a plume of smoke as her eyes fluttered open.

 Layla tried to scream at the hideous monster in front of her but not even a squeak flowed out of her fear clenched throat.
 She tried to skitter backward from it but the gravel prevented her from being able to dig her heels in or going very far as it crunched under her flailing feet.
 Layla rolled to her left to be met with Belle’s dead eyes staring her in her own.
-Nothing was left of the dog but spine, nerve endings and a few blood vessels with the dog’s head.
+Nothing was left of the dog but the spine, nerve endings, and a few blood vessels with the dog’s head.
 Little rivulets of red chunky liquid flowed down the slope of the road and into the ditch.
 Layla’s eyes followed the flow of liquefied flesh knowing her own flesh would do the same as Belle’s when her eyes fell on a man crouching at the ditch except this man was different somehow.

-Layla’s eyes met with his dual colored eyes, they looked cat like not human at all.
+Layla’s eyes met with his dual colored eyes, they looked cat-like, not human at all.
 His black long hair was wavy and down past his shoulders.
 Some sort of ornamental like jewelry on his left ear glistened in the morning sunshine as he cocked his head to one side.
 Layla could see he was wearing some weird type of clothing, it looked almost alive and she could swear she saw parts of it ripple and squirm.

-The man moved with accuracy and speed charging the monster with a roar of rage and anger while he raised his built in weapons high above his head.
+The man moved with accuracy and speed charging the monster with a roar of rage and anger while he raised his built-in weapons high above his head.
 He pounced on the menacing creatures back and began stabbing ferociously at it.
-A green substance began to flow from its back and mingle with the liquid remains of Layla’s dog coloring the stagnant water in the ditch a sickly greenish red.
+A green substance began to flow from its back and mingle with the liquid remains of Layla’s dog coloring the stagnant water in the ditch a sickly greenish-red.

-Once again the cat like man drew back and stabbed at the monstrous beast.
+Once again the cat-like man drew back and stabbed at the monstrous beast.
 Fluid flowed in fast spurts across the gravel road even spraying Layla in the face.
 The smell was awful, like decaying flesh in the hot summer sun.
 Layla realized the smell wasn’t just the green goo flowing from the beasts back but the beastly monster itself that reeked of decay.
-She gagged roughly at the smell as it intensified and crawled toward the other side of the road where she promptly puked the mornings breakfast into a bed of wet leaves.
+She gagged roughly at the smell as it intensified and crawled toward the other side of the road where she promptly puked the morning’s breakfast into a bed of wet leaves.